JuliaPlots/PlotlyJS.jl/README.md

 Julia interface to [plotly.js][_plotlyjs] visualization library.

-This package construct plotly graphics using all local resource.
-To interact or save your graph to the Plotly cloud, use the  `Plotly`[https://github.com/plotly/Plotly.jl] package.
+This package constructs plotly graphics using all local resources.
+To interact or save graphics to the Plotly cloud, use the  [`Plotly`](https://github.com/plotly/Plotly.jl) package.

 Check out the [docs](http://spencerlyon.com/PlotlyJS.jl/)!